kutaydemiralay/Lane-Changing-Using-Controller-Design-with-Torque-Vectoring-and-Rear-Wheel-Steering/README.md

 # Lane-Changing-Using-Controller-Design-with-Torque-Vectoring,-Rear-Wheel-Steering,-and-Truck-Trailer-Dynamics

 Lane-changing control using **Model Predictive Control (MPC)** with torque vectoring, rear-wheel steering, and full truck-trailer hitch dynamics.
-The project simulates both a **linearized 4-wheel bicycle model** and a **nonlinear articulated truck-trailer system**, enhanced by an **Extended Kalman Filter (EKF)** for state estimation.
+The project simulates both a **linearized 4-wheel bicycle model** used for controller design and a **nonlinear articulated truck-trailer system** used for validation, enhanced by an **Extended Kalman Filter (EKF)** for state estimation.
 It compares advanced actuation strategies and vehicle configurations for improved lateral tracking, yaw control, and high-speed maneuverability.

+In the controller design stage, the system uses a **linearized bicycle model** for computationally efficient MPC prediction.
+In the validation stage, the vehicle is also evaluated using a **nonlinear tire model based on Pacejka's Magic Formula**, allowing the controller to be tested under more realistic tire behavior, including nonlinear lateral force generation and tire saturation effects.

 # MPC Lane Change with EKF - Linearized 4-Wheel Vehicle Model

 This repository demonstrates a simple lane change and hold maneuver using **Model Predictive Control (MPC)** with a linearized 4-wheel (bicycle) vehicle model, enhanced by an **Extended Kalman Filter (EKF)** for state estimation.

+The project uses two model fidelities:

+- a **linearized bicycle model** for the controller prediction model inside MPC
+- a **higher-fidelity nonlinear validation model** using **Pacejka tire forces** to evaluate closed-loop performance under more realistic tire dynamics

 ---

 ## Vehicle Model and Dynamics